 Traveling together can be quite rewarding for both you and your dog.
 They will make you feel safer and you will help them experience and explore the world.
 Most importantly, you will bond like never before.
+Imagine it now – you and your dog on the open road, cosy evenings, exciting adventures, and loads of brilliant dog portraits and action shots to look back at when you get home.

 Delightful as this may sound, many dog owners would rather like to avoid the trouble of traveling with their faithful friends.
 Just as any training, this too takes time, effort and even some creativity.
 Below, you can read useful tips on how to go about this problem when traveling by car.